barelief/currency-exchange-api/README.md

 - **Optimized Performance**: Utilizes an LRU caching mechanism for faster and more efficient responses.
 - **Input Validation**: Ensures robust input validation with Zod.
 - **Customizable Rounding**: Configurable rounding policies to suit different business needs.
+- **Rate limiting**: Configurable restrictions on the frequency of API requests to prevent abuse
 - **Clear Developer Interface**: Easy to extend, maintain, and test.

 ## Project structure